Zabolekar/budivelnyk/README.md

 bf_file_to_shared("input.bf", "output.s", "liboutput.so")
 ```

-Currently, the compiler always generates exactly one function named `run` that you can use as if its definition were `void run(char*)`.
+The compiler always generates exactly one function named `run` that you can use as if its definition were `void run(char*)`.
 The created library can be used from any language that supports loading a shared library and passing a byte array to a function from that library.

 Memory for the tape has to be allocated by the caller.
 This has the following advantages:
 - If you know in advance that your code only requires a few bytes to run, you don't have to allocate a large tape.